 In addition, there are many great destinations nearby.
 We are 30 minutes from Eugene, considered by some to be the greenest city in the U.S. An hour further is the coast, with sand dunes, cliffs, and vistas of the same calibre as the more famous California coast.
 To the east are the Cascade Mountains with peaks up to 10,000 feet, extensive hiking, world-class mountain biking, and multiple hot springs.
 We are lucky to be situated in such a great location.

 If you have questions, please email firstname.lastname@example.org or call 541-937-3351 x202.
 If you are ready to apply, click here: APPLICATION FORM.
 Then Colin the Education Director will schedule a time to connect and see how good a fit it is between you and the program.
 You can register below at any point in the process (your first payment = registration), but you are not fully enrolled until you’ve both had your interview and made a deposit.
 Thanks!

 Please note there is a minimum number of students required to run the program, and in the past we have sometimes not met this and therefore had to cancel and ask students to come the next semester.
 Thus there is a decision date for running a given semester, and it’s best not to make major purchases (like plane tickets) until the Program Director has let you know a Yes decision has been made for your semester.
 Inquire if you’re curious.

 There are wide array of instructors in the course days, taking advantage of the talent of current residents at Lost Valley and others living nearby.
 For information about the Wednesday PDC instructors, see this page.
-Instructors for Monday/Friday sessions include:
+Instructors for Monday/Friday sessions in fall 2017 included: